Proving originating status and claiming a reduced rate of Customs Duty for trade between the UK and EU

-The Origin Procedures in the TCA (Articles ORIG.18-28) set out the process by which goods prove their originating status and preference can be claimed.
+The Origin Procedures in the Trade and Cooperation Agreement (TCA) (Articles 37 to 67) set out the process for goods to prove their originating status and how a reduced rate of Customs Duty (known as a tariff preference) can be claimed.

-Find the full list of relevant TCA articles:
+Find the full list of relevant Trade and Cooperation Agreement articles:

-- Article ORIG.18 (page 34) Claim for preferential tariff treatment
+- Article 54 (page 71) – claim for preferential tariff treatment

-- Article ORIG.18a (page 34) Time of the claim for preferential tariff treatment
+- Article 55 (page 72) – time of the claim for preferential tariff treatment

 - a statement on origin that the product is originating made out by the exporter